varya/varya.github.com/content/pages/1--design-systems/index.md

 * Leading developing of CSS and React libraries.
 * Creating infrastructure for smooth contribution into the design system projects.

+### Business Finland Design System

+Making a [design system for Business Finland](https://designsystem.businessfinland.fi/#/) included workshop and co-creation sessions, UI inventory based on the existing product, implementing and taking into use a light-weight HTML documenting tool, automating testing and updating routines and polishing the maintenance processes.
+Note the on-site accessibility tests available at the very pages of the components.

 ### BEM project by Yandex

 At Yandex, I worked in BEM team on [methodology, technologies, libraries and a toolbox of BEM](https://en.bem.info/).